spacetelescope/stwcs/doc/source/fits_conventions.rst

 eference file separate from the current DGEOFILE files.
 The header for this new reference file also remains very simple, as illustrated in :ref:`Appendix2`.

+Distortion residuals have been calibrated for ACS by looking at the average correction that still needs to be applied over each 64x64 pixel section of each chip after applying the polynomial coefficients.
+This would normally result in a 64 x 32 array of residuals for each 4096 x 2048 chip.
-The two 65 x 33 arrays get read into memory with each input ACS/WFC chip (one for X offsets and one for Y offsets).
+These arrays, though, need to be expanded by one value in each dimension to support interpolation all the way to the edge of each chip resulting in 65 x 33 arrays of distortion correction data.
+Applying these corrections starts by reading the two 65 x 33 arrays into memory with each input ACS/WFC chip WCS (one for X offsets and one for Y offsets).
 Bi-linear interpolation based on the input pixel position then gets used on-the-fly to extract the final offset from this reference file.
-Initial versions of these sub-sampled NPOLFILE reference files for ACS have been derived from the current full-size DGEOFILEs, but testing indicates residuals on the order of 0.02 pixels remain when compared to Jay's results.
+Initial versions of these sub-sampled NPOLFILE reference files for ACS have been derived from the current full-size DGEOFILEs, and testing indicates residuals only on the order of 0.02 pixels or less remain when compared to Jay's results.

 Detector To Image Correction
 ============================